 If you are afraid that the additional current of the headlights may have a bad effect on the battery when cranking the engine, be reinsured: Subaru does that on their models since twenty or more years and I never had any issue.
 If, one day, I really need to start the engine with a partially drained battery, I can still manually turn off the headlights with the switch before a critical cold start.
 But I'm using this modification since 2017 and never had any problem: it always starts right up.

-View of the modified smart junction box. (click to enlarge)
+View of the modified smart junction box, the additional relay for the auto-headlights is indicated by the green circle.. (click to enlarge)

 The modification is quite simple, but requires cutting one wire.
 It's important that the relay is a double-throw type, because if you disconnect all pins the headlights turn on.
 To keep them off, the "off" pin must be connected to ground.
 Beware that the connector C2280B has many wires and a few have the same colors: make sure you connect or cut the correct ones, for example by checking with the "beep function" of a multimeter.
 To drive the relay, suitable power and ground wires can be found on C2280D after fuse F35 that is used to control the auxiliary body module: here power is present only when the ignition is in the "start" or "run" position.

-Because my relay is a small PCB type relay and not a read-to-use automotive type I had to include a 1N4007 flywheel diode, making sure the anode is connected to ground.
-There is plenty of space behind the kick panel: I simply attached it to a large cable harness with some cable ties after wrapping it in a small plastic bag for some extra insulation.
+Because my relay was a cheap imported I had to add a 1N4007 flywheel diode, making sure the anode is connected to ground.
+To keep the relay in place I simply attached it to a large cable harness with a cable tie; there is plenty of space behind the kick panel.

 Circuit diagram of the modification to automatically switch the headlight on and off with the ignition. (click to enlarge)